March is National Nutrition Month

 March is National Nutrition Month.
 Three months into the new year, our dust-covered resolutions are begging for attention.
 Whether we planned to eat healthier, work out more or just be a better person in 2022, surveys have shown that most Americans have given up on their resolution by now.
 What can be done?

-We sat down with Hailey Meert, RDN, Cameron’s dietitian nutritionist, to discuss National Nutrition Month and her tips and tricks for sustaining healthy eating habits throughout the year.
+We sat down with Hailey Johnston, RDN, Cameron’s dietitian nutritionist, to discuss National Nutrition Month and her tips and tricks for sustaining healthy eating habits throughout the year.

 Focus on Flavor